 Abraham Maslow proposed the hierarchy of needs in his 1943 paper “A Theory of Human Motivation“.
-The theory categorizes human needs into five categories, arranged in a hierarchical order.
+The theory categorises human needs into five categories arranged in a hierarchical order.
 A pyramid illustrates the hierarchy, with basic physiological needs at the bottom and higher-level needs at the top.

 Physiological needs

 Physiological needs are the first and most fundamental level of the hierarchy of needs.
-These are the basic physical requirements that an individual needs for survival, including food, water, air, shelter, and sleep.
+An individual needs these basic physical requirements for survival, including food, water, air, shelter, and sleep.
 Failure to meet these basic needs can prevent an individual from functioning at higher levels of the hierarchy.

 Safety Needs